gottedev/creator-task/README.md

 ## App Architecture

-1.Front end is deployed on AWS Amplify and backend is deployed on AWS Lambda 2.Every view Element like Button is a view Component, Completely Reusable and customizable from outside <br/>
+1.Front end is deployed on AWS Amplify and backend is deployed on Heroku 2.Every view Element like Button is a view Component, Completely Reusable and customizable from outside <br/>
 3.Icons are also made reusable and can be imported from assets/icons<br/>
 4.App consumes Higher order components like withLoader, withAuth and withModal which takes reusability to next level<br/>